Soft Tissue Injuries

 - Subluxation: A condition that results from the misalignment of the vertebrae in the neck and spine.
 Subluxation results in pressure on nerves and disrupts the signals to and from the brain.
 Subluxation interferes with the blood supply to the rest of the body

 When injured, the muscles, ligaments and tendons swell and contract as they go through the healing process.
 When this happens, the muscles twitch and convulse, causing the soft tissues to experience pain.
 These attacks can be short-lived, last several minutes or even months.
 Spasms might appear to go away completely, only to rear up periodically throughout the sufferer’s lifetime.
 A spasm attack can occur after periods of normal life activities and even reinjure the affected areas.
 And unfortunately, once injured, the tissues are forever more sensitive to further damage or injury.

 How We Can Help

-The attorneys at the Paige Donnelly law firm understand the underlying mechanics of the human anatomy and the different methods for treating these kinds of injuries.
-With up to 55 years of experience handling personal injury cases, our attorneys are well known and well respected in the medical field for working with the doctors, chiropractors and other medical professionals that are the best in providing relief for the special kinds of pain experienced by someone who has suffered a soft-tissue injury.
+The attorneys at the Paige J. Donnelly, Ltd. understand the underlying mechanics of the human anatomy and the different methods for treating these kinds of injuries.
+With up to more than 61 years of experience handling personal injury cases, our attorneys are well-known and well-respected in the medical field for working with the doctors, chiropractors and other medical professionals who are the best in providing relief for the special kinds of pain experienced by someone who has suffered a soft tissue injury.

-Contact the personal injury attorneys at the Paige Donnelly law firm.
+Contact the personal injury attorneys at Paige J. Donnelly, Ltd..
 We will help you work through your recovery and make sure you receive the right and fair amount of compensation for your injuries.